Vidar: Embodied Video Diffusion Model for Generalist Manipulation: Experimental Results

+\pdfdiff{For the simulation experiments, we set $K=1$ (i.e., no test-time scaling) for better reproducibility.
+During testing, we limit the maximum steps to 180, which means there are three model inferences with 60 steps each.
+We use Pi0.5 as our baseline and trained both \methodname{} and Pi0.5 under two data regimes.
+Specifically, under the standard-data setting, models are trained under the clean scenario with 50 episodes for each task; under the low-data setting, models are trained under clean scenario with 20 episodes with adjusted camera views to test their adaptivity to different views.
+Notably, we adopt a multi-task setting instead of training the model separately for each task, which is more challenging.
+The testing success rates averaged over 100 episodes are shown in Table~\ref{tab:app-robotwin-clean} and Table~\ref{tab:app-robotwin-randomized}.}

-A more detailed version of Table~\ref{tab:test_acc} is provided in Table~\ref{tab:app-test_acc}.
-We also investigate the impact of the parameter $\lambda$ in MIDM, with results summarized in Table~\ref{tab:app-midm} and illustrated in Figure~\ref{fig:app-midm}.
+For the real-world experiments, a more detailed version of Table~\ref{tab:test_acc} is provided in Table~\ref{tab:app-test_acc}.
+We also investigate the impact of the hyperparameter $\lambda$ in MIDM, with results summarized in Table~\ref{tab:app-midm} and illustrated in Figure~\ref{fig:app-midm}.
 Notably, $\lambda=3\times 10^{-3}$ yields the best performance.

+We also test the performance of an existing segmentation model, RoboEngine~\cite{roboengine}.
+As is shown in Figure~\ref{fig:app-segmentation}, it often identifies only one arm per frame, fails to recognize grippers in wrist camera views, or lacks temporal consistency across frames.